lbte/factored-login/README.md

 To install Docker, follow the instructions for your operating system on the official Docker website: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/). **You must keep the Docker window open or at least, leave it running in the background when doing the step 4 from the following section.**

+When you install Docker, you must open it, in case it shows a message to update wsl, you can take two ways to do it:
+1. Open a command promt or terminal by opening any directory, right clicking your mouse and choosing the `Open in Terminal` option.
+Then write the following command: `wsl --update` and after it's done then open the Docker Desktop application.
+2. In case this doesn't work, click on the following link [Windows Kernel Package](https://learn.microsoft.com/es-es/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) and follow the instructions to install it.

 ### Running the application

-Once you have Docker installed, follow these steps to run the application:
+Once you have done all explain in the Prerequisites section above, follow these steps to run the application:

 1. Download the project files from GitHub: [https://github.com/lbte/factored-login.git](https://github.com/lbte/factored-login.git)
     * When you go to the links page, click the green button that says `<> Code`.